IntoTheDigital/tweetwatch/README.md

 tweetwatch
 ==========

-A Python script to watch/display/log searches through Twitter's streaming API.
+A Python module to collect and analyze tweets through Twitter's streaming API.